 At its height, Habonim had 1100 members with about 400 of them in Queens.
 Services were held in Manhattan and Queens.
 Religious School classes were held here at our "home base," as well as in Washington Heights and in Queens.
 At one point there were so many students in Queens that Habonim purchased a building in Rego Park just for the school.
 To this day, owing to our large number of original founding members residing in that borough, we still hold monthly services and Adult Education programs in Queens.

 In 1994, the Habonim Board of Directors approved a proposal for the establishment of a Nursery School at Habonim.
 The Nursery School opened its doors in 1997 and since then has been a success story for the synagogue.
 Twenty-five percent of Habonim’s new members come through the Nursery School.
 The Nursery School, under the direction of Tina Lobel, is the biggest single institutional change in Habonim’s recent past.

-As of 2016, under the strong leadership of Cantor Bruce Halev, President Neil Goldstein and Executive Director Richard Kargauer, Habonim is looking at a brighter future than it has in many years.
+Under the strong leadership of Rabbi Lisa Gelber, Cantor Bruce Halev, and President Richard Verner, Habonim is looking at a brighter future than it has in many years.
 With the well-meaning cooperation of all concerned, Habonim will continue to succeed and will continue to grow and prosper while we serve the needs of our community on the Upper West Side and beyond.